-This Shopify Vs WordPress comparison comes in now (in 2018, and not earlier) because the time is just right.
+This Shopify Vs WordPress comparison comes in now because the time is just right.
 WordPress is popular and as a rich ecosystem of themes, plugins, products, hosting solutions.
+Meanwhile, Shopify is ever popular for starting eCommerce stores (including digital products).

 The WordPress space is maturing and it’s a platform that gives you complete control over design, technical aspects of managing your website, content management, and also eCommerce.